Desert rain frog

 The desert rain frog, web-footed rain frog, or Boulenger's short-headed frog (Breviceps macrops) is a species of frog in the family Brevicipitidae.
 It is found in Namibia and South Africa.
-Its natural habitat is the narrow strip of sandy shores between the sea and the sand dunes.
-This area is characteristic of loose sand and continuous strong winds, with approximately 60mm (millimeters) of annual precipitation and no surface water.
-It is threatened with habitat loss by such factors as mining and tourism.
+Its natural habitat is the narrow strip of sandy shore between the sea and the sand dunes.
+This habitat is characterised by loose sand and continuous strong winds, with approximately 60 mm of annual precipitation and no surface water.
+The species is threatened with habitat loss by such factors as mining and tourism.
+Estimates in 2011 suggested that there are fewer than 10,000 individuals, and with its reduction of habitat it is considered to be vulnerable.

 Description

 The desert rain frog is a plump species with bulging eyes, a short snout, short limbs, spade-like feet, and webbed toes.
-On the underside, it has a transparent area of skin through which its internal organs can be seen.
+On the underside, it has a translucent area of skin through which its internal organs can be seen.
 It can be between 4 and 6 cm long.
 Its color is yellowish-brown, and sand often adheres to its skin.
-Sand sticks to the frogs entire body, excluding the mouth and nose, and can likely be attributed to a type of sticky secretion, as removal of sand from the frog is difficult.
+Sand sticks to the frog's entire body, excluding the mouth and nose, and this can likely be attributed to a type of sticky secretion, as removal of sand from the frog is difficult.

 Unlike most other species of frogs, it develops directly from the egg into adults without passing through the tadpole stage.
 It has a stout body with small legs, which makes it unable to hop or leap, so it walks around on the sand.
 Unusually for a frog, it does not require water in its habitat to survive, but it does not have any apparent adaptation to prevent water loss.
 Its eyes are comparatively large and bulging.
 The lifespan ranges between 4 and 14 years.